andrew/ultimate-awesome/README.md

 - [awesome-video-segmentation](https://github.com/rkyuca/awesome-video-segmentation) - Awesome Video Segmentation: Recent progress in video segmentation.
 - [awesome-coding](https://github.com/rubickecho/awesome-coding) - 平时学习、工作中收集整理的文章、文档、网站等等，希望对你们有帮助.
 - [awesome-web-dev](https://github.com/sajmoni/awesome-web-dev) - A list of awesome tools, libraries and apps for web developers.
-- [awesome-speleo](https://github.com/semper-ad-fundum/awesome-speleo) - Awesome caving and speleology resources.
 - [awesome-crypto-whitepapers](https://github.com/senthilnayagam/awesome-crypto-whitepapers) - A curated list of crypto whitepapers.
 - [awesome-font-collection](https://github.com/sewera/awesome-font-collection) - A curated list of fonts that are, in my opinion, the best in their class.
 - [awesome-creators](https://github.com/Splarkszter/awesome-creators) - A list of Content Creators mainly focused on Education.
 Most of these being independent and of high quality.
+- [awesome-web](https://github.com/StarHosea/awesome-web) - Awesome web library and projects。收集优秀的 Web 开发框架，工具.
 - [awesome-management-of-ai](https://github.com/suchow/awesome-management-of-ai) - A curated list of resources on the management of AI.
 - [awesome-starcraft2](https://github.com/Sulstice/awesome-starcraft2) - A repository for all starcraft 2 resources!.
+- [awesome-dev-tools](https://github.com/t18n/awesome-dev-tools) - A curated list of awesome development tools and resources for software developers.
 - [awesome-aosp-rust](https://github.com/tardyp/awesome-aosp-rust) - Rust libraries available in aosp.
 - [awesome-NetworkScience](https://github.com/team-sakata/awesome-NetworkScience) - A curated list of awesome resources for research about network science. it includes lot of useful libraries and on-going conferences.
 - [awesome-telos](https://github.com/telosnetwork/awesome-telos) - A curated(unofficial) list of awesome things for people looking to buidl on Telos.